 & to concatenate the operator with each date.
 If you skip this step, Excel will not be able to understand your formula and will display an error message.

 You can use the same formula to count cells between two numbers the same way you are using COUNTIFS with two dates.
-All you need to do is to remove the DATE function from the COUNTIFS formula and you are good to go.
+All you need to do is remove the DATE function from the COUNTIFS formula, and you are good to go.